 - Copy of current AJJF registration card

 - Copy of CPR and First Aid card/s.
-CPR Requirement can be met only with hands-on training.
+CPR Requirement can be met with training in person or online.

 - Emergency First Responder certification may be accepted in lieu of CPR and/or First Aid card/s.